Light stringy states: Acknowledgements

 \section{Acknowledgements}

 We acknowledge M. Cveti{\v c}, F. Fucito, E. Kiritsis, G. Leontaris, J. F. Morales Morera, I. Pesando, G. Pradisi, B. Schellekens, O. Schlotterer, M. Schmidt-Sommerfeld, Ya.
 Stanev, P. Teresi and T. Weigand for interesting discussions and correspondence.
-P.~A. is supported by FWF P22000.
+P.~A. is supported by the Austrian Science Fund (FWF) programs P22000, P22114-N16, START project Y435-N16.
+The work of R.~R. was partly supported by the German Science Foundation (DFG) under the Collaborative Research Center (SFB) 676 â``Particles, Strings and the Early Universeâ".The work of M.~B. was partially supported by the ERC Advanced Grant n.226455 Superfields, by the Italian MIUR-PRIN contract 2009-KHZKRX, by the NATO grant PST.CLG.978785.
 P.~A. and R.~R. are grateful to the organizers of the school and workshop of ITN ``UNILHC" PITN-GA-2009-237920 for hospitality during parts of this work.
-The work of R.~R. was partly supported by the German Science Foundation (DFG) under the Collaborative Research Center (SFB) 676 “Particles, Strings and the Early Universe”.
-The work of M.~B. was partially supported by the ERC Advanced Grant n.226455 Superfields, by the Italian MIUR-PRIN contract 20075ATT78, by the NATO grant PST.CLG.978785.
 M.~B. and P.~A. would like to thank NORDITA, Stockholm for hospitality during completion of this project.